CHERIoT-Platform/cheriot-rtos/exercises/01.compartmentalisation/README.md

 For the first exercise, you should move `secret.cc` into a different compartment.
 This will require modifying `xmake.lua` to build it in a separate compartment and modifying the prototype in `secret.h` to indicate the compartment from which the functions are exposed.
+You might find [this example](../../examples/02.hello_compartment/README.md) a useful reference.

 Once you have completed this exercise, try modifying the `leak.js` script to see if you can make it work.
 You shouldn't be able to.